Therapies and supports for autistic children: why does advice differ?

-Our Parent Guide to Therapies summarises the current research on ASD therapies.
-It can help you understand the therapies and make informed choices about them.
-The ‘research rating’ for interventions isn’t all you need to know.
+Our Parent Guide to Therapies summarises current research on therapies and supports for autistic children.
+It can help you understand the therapies and supports and make informed choices about them.
+The ‘research rating’ isn’t all you need to know.
 When you’re choosing a therapy, your decision will also be based on other factors – for example, costs, availability and what suits your family.

-Why is it hard to prove interventions work?
+Why is it hard to prove therapies and supports work?

-When people test interventions, the testing has to meet a range of scientific standards.
-It’s a bit like the quality standards used for food – if the standards are met, you can feel confident that the testing has been done carefully, and that the evidence is reliable.
+When people test therapies and supports, the testing has to meet a range of scientific standards.
+If these standards are met, you can feel confident that the testing has been done carefully, and that the evidence is reliable.

-But there are obstacles to testing interventions, including the following:
+But there are obstacles to testing therapies, including the following:

 - Good research costs time and money, and often proper testing has to wait until someone funds the research.
-Still, it can be useful to know if the ‘jury is out’ on an intervention.
+Still, it can be useful to know that a therapy is still untested or researchers are undecided.

 - Tests aren’t always designed to the highest standards.
-For example, the best testing usually involves designs based on randomised controlled trials, or several single-subject design trials, but there are various reasons why this might be difficult.
-For example, using a controlled trial might be hard because of the way an intervention is set up, or how participants feel about being in a control group.
+For example, the best testing usually involves designs based on randomised controlled trials, or several single-subject design trials, but this might be difficult.
+For example, it might be difficult to do a controlled trial because of the way a therapy is set up, or how participants feel about being in a control group.

 - Comparing different tests can be difficult.
-They might measure outcomes in different ways, or even have different ways of describing the same ASD condition.
+For example, they might measure outcomes in different ways.

 Obstacles aside, new tests are being carried out all the time, so it’s always worth asking professionals about what the evidence says.